-Travel Photography Tips – Without causing offence and as a thank you for their time it could be a polite idea to pay your subject a nominal amount beforehand – that way you don’t end up haggling afterwards.
+Without causing offence and as a thank you for their time it could be a polite idea to pay your subject a nominal amount beforehand – you don’t end up haggling afterwards.

-If they agree, then try to keep the shot simple, decide whether it’s a formal portrait of them looking at the camera.
-Or if you want them to carry on what they were doing so you make it look more natural and candid.
-You don’t want to be interrupting their day for too long.
-You’ll need to work fast, so decide on what you want to shoot before you approach them.
+If they agree, then try to keep the shot simple, decide whether it’s a formal portrait of them looking at the camera or if you want them to carry on what they were doing so you make it look more natural and candid.
+You don’t want to be interrupting their day for too long, so you’ll need to work fast, so decide on what you want to shoot before you approach them.

-Travel Photography Tips – If you meet a very affable local then there’s no rules against taking a cheeky selfie of you and them for your scrapbook memories.
+If you meet a very friendly local, then there’s no rules against taking a cheeky selfie of you and them for your scrapbook memories.

 Travelling to new destinations is not solely about the people that live there though.
 There are other ways to capture the charm, character and culture of different communities by taking detail photographs of items that explain their lives.

-Using a longer lens or a macro (close up) mode will help you take photographs of smaller objects.
-Think of shop trinkets, road signs, architecture, fauna, food, flags and other traditional delicacies.
+Using a longer lens or a macro (close up) mode will help you take photographs of shop trinkets, road signs, architecture, fauna, food, flags and other traditional delicacies.

-These shots act as great fillers and help tell the story of your trip.
-They’ll give you talking points to friends and family when you show them your travel photography album.
+These shots act as great fillers and help tell the story of your trip and give you talking points to friends and family when you show them your travel photography album.

 When the sun sets, and the ambient light becomes your only source of illumination, it is a great opportunity to capture a different side of your travels that others may not see if they are partying or enjoying the hotel entertainment.